vitorzaffari/weather-app-js/README.md

 <h1>Weather App</h1>
 <h1>:us:</h1>  Weather App made with vanilla JS that grabs the users' geolocation and displays current weather details.
 It also contains a Celsius to Fahrenheit converter.<br><br>
 This was the first time I used an IPA in a project.
 Fortunately, it wasn't that complicated to understand :D<br><br>
+I also removed the API key from the code.
+So if you want it to run you'll need to acces 'app.js line.16' and replace "API key" with a valid key.<br><br>
 <em>I found this project on Youtube from Code Explained.
 The credit belongs to them, this was only made for practice purposes.</em><br><br>

 Code Explained repo : https://github.com/CodeExplainedRepo/Weather-App-JavaScript